edX Online

 • Debugging: Find and solve problems within your code.

-Develop your coding skills with project-based learning.
-Practice "thinking like a coder" by programming independent projects like calculators, number games, or personal portfolio websites.
+As your skills advance, you may begin to develop personal projects to practice "thinking like a coder."
+You can code calculators, number games, predictive models, or a personal portfolio website.
 These projects can help you hone critical programming skills like:

 • Problem-solving